DearLorditsNate/Yum-me/README.md

 - <strong>Filter Recipes on Favorites Page</strong> - Add functionality to the Favorites page where in users could search by ingredient, cuisine or name of recipe, or have the option to filter alphabetically, date saved, or with a possible ranking feature.
 We could even include a "Top 5" most used.
 This could include creating different "cookbook" profiles, or print recipes to a physical cookbook (long-term).

+- <strong>Improved UI/UX</strong> Most improvements are apparent after watching users try our application for the first time!
+The full value of our main concept - the ability to save "any recipe," update it and add comments to it, and also create your own recipes - is not realized within the first 30 seconds of signing up.
+This is a huge deal!
+One way we can correct this is to reconsider the flow of our design in addition to where design elements are placed and emphasized both in a laptop and mobile experience.

 - <strong>Shared Accounts</strong> - Families could have accounts together for sharing family recipes!

 - <strong>Social Commenting and Sharing</strong>